 Who’s Who on Skepchick

-Rebecca leads a team of skeptical activists on the Skepchick Network, which includes Skepchick.org, Teen Skepchick, Swedish Skepchick, Esceptica, Queereka, and Mad Art Lab.
-She also co-hosts the weekly Skeptics' Guide to the Universe radio show and podcast.
+Rebecca leads a team of skeptical female activists at Skepchick.org and appears on the weekly Skeptics' Guide to the Universe podcast.
 She travels around the world delivering entertaining talks on science, atheism, feminism, and skepticism.
 There is currently an asteroid orbiting the sun with her name on it.
 You can follow her every fascinating move on Twitter: @rebeccawatson.

-Heina spent her childhood as a practicing Muslim who never in her right mind would have believed that she would grow up to be an atheist feminist secular humanist, or, in other words, a Skepchick writer.
+Heina [hee-na dad-uh-boy] spent her childhood as a practicing Muslim who never in her right mind would have believed that she would grow up to be an atheist feminist secular humanist, or, in other words, a Skepchick.
 She has been an active participant in atheist organizations and events in and around Orange County, CA since 2007.
-Her writing will be published in the forthcoming anthology Perverts of Color.
+She is currently writing A Skeptic's Guide to Islam

 Mary Brock is a scientist who works on drugs you've hopefully never heard of.
 She enjoys cooking to Blue Grass music, messing with her cats, and hosting the Boston Skeptics' Book Club.
 She was born in the South but loves living in New England (despite the lack of chocolate chip pizza).
 Mary does not use Twitter and don't even try to follow her, because she is always looking over her shoulder.

 Melanie is a freelance editor and writer who just moved to a small town outside Minneapolis with her husband and two young kids.
 When not counting how often the words "pride," "liberty," and "freedom" are used in local business, road, and pet names, she spends her time wrangling commas, making colon jokes, and raising her two kids to be critical thinkers.
-She works with Teen Skepchick and is the events coordinator for Skepchick.
-You can find her on Twitter as @MelMall.
+She is the managing editor of Skepchick Events.
+You can find her on Twitter as @MelMall

 Kerry is a longtime skeptic and technology enthusiast in recovery from too many years spent working in enterprise software.
 She still believes in the power of technology to do good, when used judiciously.